criminal court

 Criminal Justice Systems

-Each state has its criminal justice system made up of legislative bodies that enact criminal laws and the policing agencies that enforce them.
+Each state’s criminal justice system consists of legislative bodies that enact criminal laws and policing agencies that enforce them.

 The same is true for the federal criminal justice system.